Student Experiences

 The scope of both field placements and collaborative projects should be substantial enough to take several months to complete.
 For MPH students at CEPH-accredited institutions, it is possible that these activities could help fulfill their Applied Practice Experience requirement.
 Either type of experience might also fulfill an internship requirement per their institution’s guidelines.

 A $3,500 stipend is included upon acceptance into the program and will be paid in a single lump-sum payment.
+Applications are typically open in early spring each year.

-Sample Projects
+Sample Projects:

 • Health Education